uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 title: Frequently Asked Questions
 id: 4
 ---

 ## Accounts

+### How can I apply for a CARC account?

+You can log in to CARC systems using your USC NetID and password, so there is no additional requirement for CARC-specific account creation.
+However, in order to access CARC systems, you must either be the Principal Investigator (PI) of a research project or an authorized member of a PI's research project.
+For more information on CARC accounts, please see the [Accounts and Allocations page](/user-information/accounts).

 ### I forgot my password.
 How can I reset it?

 Because your CARC account is accessed using your USC NetID, the CARC does not have access to passwords and cannot reset them.
-You can reset your USC NetID password [here](https://netid.usc.edu/account_services/forgot_password) or [contact the ITS Customer Support Center](https://itservices.usc.edu/contact/)for assistance with resetting your account password.
+You can reset your USC NetID password [here](https://netid.usc.edu/account_services/forgot_password) or [contact the ITS Customer Support Center](https://itservices.usc.edu/contact/) for assistance with resetting your account password.

 ### What is a quota?